marcinbator/UserGitHubAPI/README.md

 where USER_NAME means username of account of which repositories you want to see.

 In case you have provided the invalid username, API will respond with a 404 status.
 Program will raise an exception if you set Accept header to application/xml.

+### Note:

+Github has limites access rate to it's API which is 60 connections per hour.
+Unless you have a premium account, this limitation will cause 404NotFound exception.